EGartin/valheim-dedicated-server-azure/README.md

 1. `ROOT:vars.tf`: Use `curl https://ipinfo.io/ip` to obtain your IP and input it in the variable for `your_ip` on line 10.
 This is essential for you to be able to SSH from your box.
 If you intend to use a bastion host, make sure you're putting in the ip for the bastion host.

-2. `ROOT:vars.tf`: Make sure you have a keypair already made in `~/.ssh/id_rsa.pub` or modify the location/name of it in the variables file on line 15.
+2. `ROOT:vars.tf`: Make sure you have a keypair already made in `~/.ssh/id_rsa.pub` and insert that path in this section, or modify the location/name of it in the variables file on line 15.

 3. `ROOT:vars.tf`: Change the `location` variable on line 21 to put it in the azure datacenter you want.
   - [Azure Datacenters](https://azure.microsoft.com/en-us/global-infrastructure/geographies/)